Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

 IFL         : Integrated Facility for Linux

+ICF         : Integrated Coupling Facility

 zIIP        : IBM z Systems Integrated Information Processor for Linux

-CHPIDS      : Channel Path Identifiers. channels that go out CSS to I/O devices HCD         : defines what CHPIDS are managed by the system **not all** CHPIDS
+CHPIDS      : Channel Path Identifiers. channels that go out CSS to I/O devices

+HCD         : difines the OS configuration and proccesor configuration as well.
-              can be managed
+              defines what CHPIDS are managed by the system **not all** CHPIDS can be managed

 PHCHID      : Physical Channel ID. channels that go in the CSS form system

+## the first address space is called MASTER "SCHEDULER"
 ### ther is 5 different types of address spaces
 1. system address space
 2. subsystem address space
-3. started task program's
+3. started task program's  __every started task need's to be in SYS1.PROCLIB(task_name).
 4.
 5.

 ### address space blocks:
-LPA/LinkList : syslib wher the system looks for loadmodules
+LPA/LinkList : syslib where the system looks for loadmodules
                a bunch of modules that helps the system with I/O.
 LLA